 The Biodiversity Performance Tool (BPT) developed by the EU LIFE Initiative “Food & Biodiversity” is a tool to fill this gap.
 It is a practical instrument to realize a baseline evaluation of the situation of biodiversity on the farm, makes visible strengths and weaknesses using a classification system of thresholds, and generates a Biodiversity Action Plan based on the baseline evaluation for two lines of action such as the creation of potential for biodiversity and the reduction of negative impacts on biodiversity.
 It supports farmers or farm group managers to decide which measures to implement to improve biodiversity on the ground and allows transparent communication on the actual progress made.

-The BPT will be adopted to the Vietnamese context and applied on different 4C certified farms to evaluate the biodiversity situation and set up and implement biodiversity action plans.
+The BPT has been adopted to the Vietnamese context and applied on different 4C certified farms to evaluate the biodiversity situation and set up and implement biodiversity action plans.

 - Phase – Adaptation of the BPT to the Vietnamese context and testing of its implementation